 Then Miami-Dade County Historic Preservation Director Robert Carr supervised the excavation of several test units which revealed basins cut in the bedrock, each filled with black dirt midden.
-Surveyor Ted Riggs recognized that the basins formed an arc, and hypothesized that it might be part of a circle.
+Surveyor Ted Riggs recognized that the basins formed an arc, and hypothesized that the arc might be part of a circle.
 In September 1998, a 40 foot diameter area was excavated, revealing that the basins formed a circle.

 The area within and around the circle was excavated, with the field work being directed by County Archaeologist John Ricisak.
 While the developer was having permit delays, archaeologists from the Archaeological and Historical Conservancy and dedicated volunteers continued to excavate the site and make important discoveries.
 Rare stone celts were found as well as animal burials: a sea turtle shell, a dolphin skull, and an articulated shark skeleton, that appear to be offerings.
 Radiocarbon dates suggest the shark dated to around 1600 A.D. while charcoal found directly on top of the bedrock and in the basins dated to ca. 200 - 300 A.D.

 As the importance and antiquity of the site was being revealed, public attention heightened.
 A campaign began to save the circle from development.
 Native Americans visited the site, school children signed petitions, and international media gave it coverage.
 The campaign culminated with an eminent domain law suit filed by Miami-Dade County.
 This meant that the government valued the land as a cultural heritage site too much to allow it to be destroyed.
 The lawsuit was settled and the circle was acquired jointly by Miami-Dade County and the State of Florida.
-The park is now managed by the Historical Museum of Southern Florida.
+The park is now managed by the State of Florida.

-The current interpretation of the circle by most Florida archaeologists is that it represents the footprint of a structure.
+The current interpretation of the circle by most archaeologists is that it represents the footprint of a structure.
 Due to its careful construction and size (38 feet in diameter), it probably had a sacred and/or public function.
 The remains of sacrificed animals suggest ritual ceremonialism at the site.
 A more detailed discussion of the site can be found in the 2000, 2004, and 2006 issues of The Florida Anthropologist (Volume 53 No. 4, Volume 57 No. 1-2, and Volume 59 No. 3-4).